Keeping the Community Informed

 Stay home until ALL these conditions are met:

 - No fever for at least 24 hours without fever-reducing medicine.

 - All symptoms have improved.

 If your child should test positive for COVID 19, please notify your student’s principal or school nurse right away.
 For questions, you are directed to contact your health care provider or Dallas County Public Health at 515-993-3750.

 In consultation with the Dallas County Public Health Department, contact tracing will occur immediately upon notification of a positive COVID-19 case.
 This includes identifying individuals that were within six feet of the positive individual for more than 15 minutes.
-Individuals identified as close contacts will be contacted by the state or local health agency and will be placed in a 14 day quarantine.
 More specifically, that means the following:

 - If the situation warrants, building administration will contact those students who will transition to online learning for the quarantine/isolation period with instructions.